Search

 Of all the CPO we refine, 100 % can be traced back to a supplier mill.

-Around 70% of CPO we process is sourced from our own plantations.
+Around 75% of CPO is sourced from our own plantations.

 Of the FFB processed at mills we control, 100% can be traced back to a plantation of origin.